impradeep22/Python/README.md

 # Python
-This contain the projects related to python langauge.
+This contains the projects related to python langauge.